caropaezBSH/CaroPeThesis/Munich_Complete_Analysis/Motivation.md

 ### Curricular Requirements:
 My thesis is part of academic requirements: how does it fit into the overall curriculum and why it's relevant for my academic and professional development.

+it is mobility related -> also, gaining experience with a programming language such as python and again, how to deal with data, is completely relevant for an engineer in the autonomous driving area.
+Bein able to analyze and draw conclusions depending on trends and working on models that could predict what is going to happen "next"/in the future is of course also something that should be known, at least the basics

 ## Trying to answer those questions: